hashsignn/Investment-Select-Quant-Tools/README.md

 ## Autoencoder Regime Outputs

-Person 2's autoencoder and regime-clustering pipeline is in:
+Eleni's autoencoder and regime-clustering pipeline is in:

 ```text
 market-regime-autoencoder/